Japanese language in EBCDIC: Double-byte codes

-There are three double-byte character codes used for Japanese with EBCDIC: IBM code page 300 (also called IBM Kanji or IBM Japanese DBCS-Host) from IBM, KEIS from Hitachi, and JEF from Fujitsu.
-These are DBCS-Host encodings, using different shift codes to switch between single-byte EBCDIC and double-byte modes.
-Codes 0x41 through 0xFE (those used for graphic characters in EBCDIC) are used in pairs to represent characters from a 190×190 grid; code 0x40 (space in EBCDIC) is used doubled as an ideographic space, but not as part of any other double-byte code.
+There are at least three double-byte character codes used for Japanese with EBCDIC on different systems: IBM code page 300 (also called IBM Kanji or IBM Japanese DBCS-Host) from IBM, KEIS from Hitachi, and JEF from Fujitsu.

+These are "DBCS-Host" encodings, using different shift codes to switch between single-byte EBCDIC and double-byte modes.
+In the double-byte mode, bytes 0x41 through 0xFE (those used for graphic characters in EBCDIC) are used in pairs to represent characters from a 190×190 grid; byte 0x40 (space in EBCDIC) is used doubled as an ideographic space, but not as part of any other double-byte code.

+IBM systems

 In the IBM version of the DBCS-Host code, the code 0x0F switches to single-byte mode and the code 0x0E switches to double-byte mode, in common with IBM double-byte EBCDIC codes for other CJK languages, such as the EBCDIC version of Johab for Korean.

-In contrast to KEIS and JEF, the layout of IBM code page 300 is unrelated to JIS X 0208, and conversion between the two must be done via a table; however, its character repertoire has been kept up-to-date with successive revisions of JIS X 0208 so as to remain a superset of JIS X 0208's repertoire.
+In contrast to KEIS and JEF, the layout of IBM code page 300 is unrelated to JIS X 0208, and conversion between the two must be done via a table.
+However, its character repertoire has been kept up-to-date with successive revisions of JIS X 0208 so as to remain a superset of JIS X 0208's repertoire.
 Lead bytes 0x41 through 0x44 are used for non-Kanji characters, lead bytes 0x45 through 0x68 are used for Kanji characters, and lead bytes 0x69 through 0x89 are used for UDC (user-defined characters).